 You sell more by targeting the right customers at the right time with the right offers.

 Personalized product recommendation engines use Big Data Analytics and Data Science methods to learn who customers are and what customers want through the use of implicit input methods.
-Implicit input methods include tracking every customers’ on-site behavior and past interactions on airline e-commerce.
+Implicit input methods include tracking every customers’ on-site behaviour and past interactions on airline e-commerce.

 These data points are then fed through heavy machine learning to profile a customer and produce the best possible recommendations to match each individual customer.